LiveFastEatTrashRaccoon/LiveFastEatTrashRaccoon.github.io/_posts/2025-06-17-what-happened-to-raccon-for-lemmy.md

 Many people have wondered what happened during August 2024 to the Raccoon for Lemmy app.
-The original repository was completely shut down overnight, and development continued in what was then the main fork—fortunately updated to the latest commit before the shutdown.
+The original repository was completely shut down overnight, and development continued in what was then the main fork — fortunately updated to the latest commit before the shutdown.

 The fork was initially owned by a contributor called N7-X (who had already submitted multiple PRs upstream during the previous months), then transferred to new ownership and hosted within